 The City has agreed to provide certain annual financial information and notices of certain events to the Municipal Securities Rulemaking Board via the Electronic Municipal Market Access system ("EMMA"), in accordance with Rule 15c2-12 promulgated by the Securities and Exchange Commission.
-See "CONTINUING DISCLOSURE" herein and "Summary of the Continuing Disclosure Undertaking" in Appendix C.
+See "CONTINUING DISCLOSURE" herein and "FORM OF CONTINUING DISCLOSURE UNDERTAKING" in Appendix D.